soap-tastes-ok/thermo-ml/README.rst

 Thermo-ML is a python library for scientists in the field of thermodynamics, who want to tap into the power of machine learning to make accurate predictions.
-(If you have heard of ChemSage, FactSage, Thermochem, this project might interest you.)
+(If you have heard of CALPHAD, ChemSage, FactSage, Thermochem, this project might interest you.)

 Goal of this project